 Your goal is clarity, not clutter.
 Avoid the temptation to put every single metric on one page.
 Instead, focus on a handful of the most critical KPIs that tell the most important story about your property’s performance.
 A clean, simple design with plenty of white space is much more effective than a crowded dashboard.
 Each visualization should have a clear purpose, answering a specific question about your portfolio.

-Tailor Communication for Your Audience
+Tailor Your Communication to Your Audience

 Not everyone needs to see the same data.
 Your lender, your business partner, and your property manager all have different priorities, so your reports should reflect that.
 A lender might be most interested in the Debt Service Coverage Ratio (DSCR), while a partner will want to see the Cash-on-Cash Return and overall ROI.
 Tailoring your communication ensures that each stakeholder gets the information they need without getting lost in irrelevant details.